-16. Protection Runway and Taxiway Areas, Zones and Surfaces (Section 2.22)
+18. Protection Runway and Taxiway Areas, Zones and Surfaces (Section 2.22)

-- a.
-Runway Safety Area (RSA).
-Work within the RSA of any Runway shall require closure of the runway.
-Elevated Lighted Runway Closure X's shall be placed at each end of the runway, on top of the runway designations, when the runway is closed to aircraft operations.
-Low-Profile Barricades and Taxiway Closure Markers shall be placed at the holding position on each taxiway connector that leads to a runway when the taxiway is closed, and the runway is active.
+A. Runway Safety Area (RSA).
+Work within the RSA shall require closure of the runway.
+No work shall be conducted within a Runway Safety Area.
+Elevated Lighted Runway Closure X's shall be placed at each end of the runway, on top of the runway designations, or as shown on the plans, when the runway is closed to aircraft operations.
+Low-Profile Barricades and Taxiway Closure Markers shall be placed at the holding position on each taxiway connector that leads to an active runway when the taxiway is closed.
 No work shall be performed in the RSA when the runway is opened to aircraft operations.
-No equipment or stockpiles shall be permitted in the RSA when the runway is active and opened to aircraft operations. - b.
-Runway Object Free Area (ROFA).
+No equipment or stockpiles shall be permitted in the RSA when the runway is active and opened to aircraft operations.

+- B. Runway Object Free Area (ROFA).
 The work site shall be delineated by barricades or other means approved by the airport.
 The contractor personnel shall be limited to the identified work areas.
-Work activities within the ROFA shall be limited and coordinated 72 hours in advance with HAS Project Manager, Airport Operations and ATCT.
-No equipment or stockpiles shall be permitted in the ROFA when the runway is active and opened to aircraft operations. - c.
-Taxiway Safety Area (TSA).
+Work activities within the ROFA shall be limited and coordinated 72 hours in advance with HAS Project Manager, HOU Airport Operations and ATCT.
+No equipment or stockpiles shall be permitted in the ROFA when the runway is active and opened to aircraft operations. - C. Taxiway Safety Area (TSA).
 The work site adjacent to the TSA shall be delineated by barricades or other means approved by the airport.
 The contractor personnel shall be limited to the identified work areas.
 Work within the TSA shall require closure of the taxiway.
 No work shall be performed within the TSA when the taxiway is active and opened to aircraft operations.
-No equipment or stockpiles shall be permitted in the TSA when the taxiway is active and opened to aircraft operations. - d.
-Taxiway Object Free Area (TOFA).
+No equipment or stockpiles shall be permitted in the TSA when the taxiway is active and opened to aircraft operations. - D. Taxiway Object Free Area (TOFA).
 The work site adjacent to the TOFA shall be delineated by barricades or other means approved by the airport.
 The contractor personnel shall be limited to the identified work areas.
-Work activities within the TOFA shall be limited and coordinated 72 hours in advance with Airport Operations and ATCT.
-No work shall be performed within the TOFA when the taxiway is active and opened to aircraft operations. - e.
-Obstacle Free Zone (OFZ).
+Work activities within the TOFA shall be limited and coordinated 72 hours in advance with HAS Project Manager, HOU Airport Operations and ATCT.
+No work shall be performed within the TOFA when the taxiway is active and opened to aircraft operations. - E. Obstacle Free Zone (OFZ).
 The contractor staging areas, haul routes, and work sites are outside the OFZ.
-Haul routes shall be coordinated in advance with HAS Project Manager, Airport Operations and ATCT.
-The contractor personnel shall be limited to the identified work areas and shall cross through the OFZ unless under escort by Airport Operations and approval of ATCT.
+Haul routes shall be coordinated in advance with HAS Project Manager, HOU Airport Operations and ATCT.
+The contractor personnel shall be limited to the identified work areas and shall not cross through the OFZ unless under escort by HOU Airport Operations and approval of ATCT.
 No penetrations of the OFZ shall be permitted when the runway is active and opened to aircraft operations.
-In the event construction activities are required within the OFZ, contractor shall coordinate closure of the runway with HAS Project Manager, Airport Operations and ATCT a minimum of 72 hours in advance of planned construction activities.

-f.
-Approach and Departure Surfaces.
+In the event construction activities are required within the OFZ, contractor shall coordinate closure of the runway with HAS Project Manager, HOU Airport Operations and ATCT a minimum of 72 hours in advance of planned construction activities. - F. Approach and Departure Surfaces.
 The contractor staging area, haul route, and work site are outside the approach and departure surfaces.
 No work shall be permitted with the approach or departure surfaces when the runway is active and opened to aircraft operations.
 No penetrations of the approach and departure surfaces shall be permitted.
-In the event construction activities are required within the approach / departure surfaces, contractor shall coordinate closure of the runway with HAS Project Manager, Airport Operations and ATCT a minimum of 72 hours in advance of planned construction activities.
+In the event construction activities are required within the approach / departure surfaces, contractor shall coordinate closure of the runway with HAS Project Manager, HOU Airport Operations and ATCT a minimum of 72 hours in advance of planned construction activities.

-17. Other Limitations on Construction (Section 2.23)
+19. Other Limitations on Construction (Section 2.23)

-a.
-Prohibitions
+A. Prohibitions